7 Minimalist Habits that I’ve Learned from Living in a Small House

 If you’re a hoarder, the first thing you need to do is to purge all the unnecessary stuff.
 If you really want to have a minimalist lifestyle that can focus your time and money on what matters, then you just only have to keep what you need, use and love.

-Keeping a ton of unnecessary things not only occupy your space, you also need to spend the time to clean and take care of them.
+Keeping a ton of unnecessary things does not only occupy your space but also uses a lot of time to clean and take care of them.
 Make yourself a habit to purge regularly and keep everything organized.

 Simple Functional Furniture

 Simplicity is always the interior design of a minimalist home.
 We want to sit down comfortably to relax after a long day at work.
 Use fewer pieces of furniture to make a room more spacious.

 When you have a smaller house, furniture needs to be functional as well.
 Just like ottomans, they provide the extra seats and footstool, add style to the home and provide storage that you can put the toys, throw blankets, games, etc.

 Furniture can be multi-functional.
 A dining table is not only for eating.
 I still remember the days I was doing homework with my siblings at the dinner table.
 After we’ve done our homework, we immediately put things away back to the backpack.
 Clean up the table and get ready for dinner.
 It’s just an everyday habit, you do it and your house will always keep clean and tidy.
 Especially if you have a smaller house, a pile of paper on the table will clutter your space.